Eurovision Song Contest 1981: Format

 The contest took place under heavy guard at the 1,600 seat Simmonscourt Pavilion of the RDS, which was normally used for agricultural and horse shows.
 The set was the largest ever seen in the contest so far, being 150 feet across, 80 feet deep and 30 feet high.
-Over 250 armed soldiers and police were on hand to protect against any likely political demonstrations, with the UK entrants being under constant guard during their time in Dublin due to threats from the IRA.
-This included an evacuation of the participants hotel at one point due to a bomb scare.
+Over 250 armed soldiers and police were on hand to protect against any likely political demonstrations, with the British entrants being under constant guard during their time in Dublin due to threats from the IRA.
+This included an evacuation of the participants' hotel at one point due to a bomb scare.
 The security measures were reported on British news reports on the day of the contest.

 Rehearsals at the Pavilion began on 31 March with each act allowed 30 minutes with the orchestra, continuing up until the day of the contest, which ended with a dress rehearsal at 16:30.
 On 1 April, the Irish Tourist Board held a reception for the contest at Jurys Hotel, Dublin.

-The presenter on this occasion was Doireann Ni Bhriain, who was well known in Ireland at the time as a TV presenter and for the current affairs radio show Women Today.
+The presenter on this occasion was Doireann Ni Bhriain, who was well known in Ireland at the time as a television presenter and for the current affairs radio show Women Today.
 She was chosen for her fluency in Irish and English as well as having studied French and Spanish, which she spoke with some ease.
 She had also worked on the 1971 contest as an interpreter in the RTE press office.
 The director was Ian McGarry, while Noel Kelehan was the chief conductor of the RTÉ Concert Orchestra, which comprised 46 musicians.

 It cost RTÉ £530,000 to stage the show, although this included £110,000 from the EBU.
 From this, the Irish Government expected to make around £2,000,000 from tourism as a result of staging the show.
-It was expected that the worldwide audience would be some 500 million with 30 countries broadcasting the event, including countries such as Hong Kong, the Soviet Union, United Arab Emirates and for the first time, Egypt.
+It was expected that the worldwide audience would be some 500 million with 30 countries broadcasting the event, including countries such as Hong Kong, the Soviet Union, the United Arab Emirates, and for the first time, Egypt.

 Each song was introduced by a filmed 'postcard', framed by an animated identification of the nation's location.
 Unlike previous films used in 1970 and 1976 that had also featured the performing artist, the 1981 films prominently included the authors and composers alongside the performing artist.